 This task encouraged the groups to analyse an organisational themes running through the project from initial concept to completion.
 By considering one element out of many, they could see the evolution and refinement of an idea, through the different drawings made.

-Task 6 – Design Development Journeysasked the students to reflect on the design process as a whole and to follow the complete time line of drawings and make a diagram to represent the journey taken from start to finish. a straight line but one that stops and starts and changes directio By allowing the student to understand this, they might be more able to use their drawings to keep refining an idea and not just “start over” following negative feedback
+Task 6 – Design Development Journeys

+Once the complete set of drawings were revealed, we asked the students to reflect on the design process as a whole and to follow the complete time line of drawings and make a diagram to represent the journey taken from start to finish and indicate the moments when the design path alters through various external forces like planning legislation & client cost reductions etc. This design line is not a straight line but one that stops and starts and changes direction when faced with a dilemma or change in requirement.
+By allowing the student to understand this, they might be more able to apply to their own design projects and use their drawings to keep refining an idea and not just “start over” following negative feedback after a tutorial or review.

 Conclusions

-From a post workshop questionnaire the students submitted encouraging feedbackexpressed the usefulness of seeing a whole project from start to finish givingmethodology. looking over the tasks that were set, we were disappointed by the lack of drawings being made and the student’s apparent lack of confidence in making a mark on a p
+From a post workshop questionnaire, the students submitted encouraging feedback, and expressed seeing a whole project from start to finish giving them insight into real practice working methodology.
+However, looking over the tasks that were set, we were disappointed by the lack of drawings being made and the student’s apparent lack of confidence in making a mark on a page.

-research projectsage.

-Questions we are left with are:
+We are left with further questions which could form a further series of research projects as follows:

 1: We didn’t ask students how they worked and if they could relate the process back to their own work.